trey-rosius/package-delivery-microservice/README.md

 ```

 Get the complete code for the `user-service` from the github repo, run the application and test each endpoint.

-We'll be looking at how to test each endpoint at the end of this workshop.

 The next service we'll create is the `package-service`.